-I praised the sun, then, when McDonald announced an incoming Dark Souls 3 series by showing us how Oceiros' baby wasn't always invisible.
+I praised the sun, then, when McDonald announced a Dark Souls 3 series by showing us how Oceiros' baby wasn't always invisible.
 With this in mind, I caught up with the Soulsborne sleuth to learn more about his process, the similarities between Bloodborne and Dark Souls 3 behind the scenes, and his plans for future cut content projects.

 PC Gamer: Tell me about your relationship with the Soulsborne series—have you always played these games?